Science Behind HeartTrends' unique MPW Analysis

 Uses non-linear physics’ Chaos Theory multipole frequency domain parametric analysis

-Why is HeartTrends more accurate than other heart rate variability (HRV) analyses?
+Why is HeartTrends MPW more accurate than other heart rate variability (HRV) analyses?

 HeartTrends is unique in that it has been clinically tested and peer-reviewed showing earlier prognostic therapeutic benefit than previous HRV analyses.
-HeartTrends uses the Non-linear Multipole Analysis method for deriving information from three domains: time, frequency, and RR randomness as opposed to the traditional one-dimensional HRV standard deviation.
-Notably, prior HRV algorithms were used mostly for risk stratification, while HeartTrends is the first to show that heart rate variability can be used to detect the presence of significant myocardial ischemia associated with significant coronary artery disease in individuals without known CAD.
+HeartTrends uses the non-linear Multipole Parameter Weight (MPW) analysis method for deriving information from four domains: time, amplitude, frequency, and RR randomness as opposed to traditional simplistic one-dimensional HRV standard deviation.
+Notably, prior HRV algorithms are used mostly for risk stratification, while HeartTrends is the first to show that heart rate variability can be used to detect the presence of significant myocardial ischemia associated with significant coronary artery disease in individuals without known CAD.

 WARNING: Highly technical in-depth technical explanation: